 For the seeker the most important thing is to calm their mind and give the clouds time to clear away.
 Only then will they really be able to determine their course of action, by pushing aside as far as possible the beliefs that constrain them.
 The Eight of Swords thus resembles the arcana of The Hanged Man, in that it asks you to accept to the idea of transforming your perception of the situation.

-Interpretation of The Eight of Swords reversed
+Eight of Swords reversed